aaronkeene/SQLiteForExcel/README.md

 # Potential bugs

 This code may not be compatible with 32-bit versions of Office.
 If you need 32-bit compatability and this project doesn't work, I would recommend using the code in Govert's original project.

+# Example

+This is sample code taken from the Main module which is included:

+    Sub Main()
+        Dim sqlite As ISqlite3
+        Dim demo As cSqlite3Demo

+        Set sqlite = New cSqlite3
+        Set demo = New cSqlite3Demo

+        demo.init sqlite
+        demo.AllTests
+    End Sub